mazur/advent-of-code-2024/README.md

 Since I skipped 2023 because life was too busy - this year I decided to go for a langauge I'm familiar with.
 I still wanted to try something new and since AI is all the rage - I decided to use an AI assistant while doing the challenges.

-I'll be documenting my learnings in this README.md file and also in random skeets on [BlueSky](https://bsky.app/profile/mazur.today).
+I'll be documenting my learnings in this README.md file and also in random skeets on [BlueSky](https://bsky.app/profile/mazur.today) or Mastodon [Mastodon](https://hachyderm.io/@mazur).

 ## Findings